 Online counseling – “e-therapy” – is talking to a professional counselor through the Internet to give you the perspective, knowledge, and support you need to grow beyond your current troubles.
 You can meet with a professional for personal counseling, coaching, or advice from the privacy of your own computer.
 Using the Internet, professional counselors are forming effective helping relationships with people like you.
 Your concern may require only one session to address a focused question.
 Some concerns require an ongoing conversation.
 Online can be via live chat or via email.

 E-therapy is a viable alternative when face-to-face counseling is not accessible.
 It’s effective.
 It’s private.
 It’s conducted by skilled, qualified, and ethical professionals.
 And for some people, it’s the only way they can get help from a professional counselor.
-Managed care and the mental health industry sometimes make it difficult for people to get the care they need.
-When traditional systems fail them, many people are turning to the Internet.

 Online counseling is different than traditional face-to-face counseling.
 There are ways online counseling is better than face-to-face counseling and ways face-to-face counseling is better.
 Online counseling is not a substitute for traditional counseling.
 NRC believes that people recover because of the therapeutic relationship between client and counselor.
 Online counseling lacks part of the experience of the relationship (experiencing the physical presence of one another is important for growth).
 If you have the opportunity to see a counselor face-to-face, NRC recommends you consider this option.

 Sometimes, it is not possible or practical to see a counselor face-to-face:

 Online counseling is: